rajeshv23/twydev.github.io/_posts/2019-06-14-the-elements-of-style.md

   > - Compare to == imply resemblances between objects regarded as of different order.
   > - Compare with == point out differences between objects regarded as of the same order.
 - **Dependable.** A needless substitute for reliable, trustworthy.
 - **Due to.** This is tricky.
-"Due to" should only be used to modify a noun and be preceeded by a form of the verb "to be / is".
+"Due to" should only be used to modify a noun and be preceded by a form of the verb "to be / is".
   > - Wrong example: The game was cancelled **due to** the rain.
   > - "Due to" does not modify a noun or follows a form of the verb "to be / is".
   > - Correct sentence: The game was cancelled **because of** the rain.